 As an alternative, Excel has a built-in dedicated function to count blank cells, called COUNTBLANK.
 The syntax is very simple. with only one argument – the range where you want to apply it.
 The syntax is:

 I hope that after reading this article you have a much better understanding of how to use COUNTIF function in Excel.
-If you are looking to improve your skills even further, then you can check out more COUNTIF and COUNTIFS examples.
+If you are looking to improve your skills even further, then you can check also out the following practical examples:

 Please let me know if you have additional questions by posting a comment.